dotnet/csharpstandard/standard/expressions.md

 When the left operand binds to an `out` parameter, it is an error if that `out` parameter has not been definitely assigned at the beginning of the ref assignment operator.

+It is a compile time error if the *ref_safe_scope* of the left operand is wider than the *ref_safe_scope* of the left operand (§ref-span-safety-escape-scopes).

 If the left operand is a writeable ref (i.e., it designates anything other than a `ref readonly` local or  `in` parameter), then the right operand shall be a writeable *variable_reference*.
 If the right operand variable is writeable, the left operand may be declared `ref` or `ref readonly`.

 The operation makes the left operand an alias of the right operand variable.
 The alias may be made read-only even if the right operand variable is writeable.

 The ref assignment operator yields a *variable_reference* of the assigned type.
 It is writeable if the left operand is writeable.

+The ref assignment operator shall not evaluate the value of right hand operand, only its reference.

+> *Note*: The previous rule allows assigning a null reference to another reference variable. *end note*

 > *Example*: Here are some examples of using `= ref`:
 >